Katy mentors and educates young professionals and helps those beginning their careers and financial journeys to make informed decisions.

 - Be accountable for tasks and deadlines

-Whatever you pick, try to make it a couple things that are currently outside of your comfort zone.
+Whatever you pick, try to make it a couple of things that are currently outside of your comfort zone.
 These goals should stretch you to grow.

 Adjust to Your Tasks